God of War: Ragnarok delay seems increasingly likely

 I've got a nice shiny bridge to sell anyone who thinks God of War is coming out this yearFebruary 23, 2021

 The first God of War - that is, the new first God of War because video game titles have to be confusing - came out back in 2018.
 Even if we end up having to wait until 2022 to play the sequel, that isn't tremendously long in video game development terms.
-Hopefully, Sony will give an update on some of its upcoming PS5 games soon so we can start getting a better idea of the video game release dates for the year ahead.
+Hopefully, Sony will give an update on some of its upcoming PS5 games soon so we can start getting a better idea of the video game release dates for the year ahead, as well as a better indication of PS5 stock.

 On top of all the game news, Sony also revealed that a PSVR PS5 headset is on the way, complete with new controllers and only one cord to plug into your console.